MHBalsmeier/GAME_archived/README.md

 ### Documentation

 The documentation can be found in the subdirectory doc.
-It does not contain scientific derivations but rather describes the details of the numerical implementation.
+It does not contain scientific derivations but rather describes the code.

 ### Handbook

 The handbook of the model can be found in the subdirectory handbook.
-It is to be understood as a user manual and contains information on how to generate necessary files like grid files and input data and explains how to compile, configure and run the model.
+It is to be understood as a user manual and contains information on how to generate necessary files like grid files, orography files and input data and explains how to compile, configure and run the model.

 ## Installing the model